TheLadyOfShalott13/laravel-task-manager/README.md

 * **API Functionality:** Provides an API for task management, secured with Laravel Sanctum for token-based authentication.
 * **Search and Filtering:** Tasks can be searched and filtered.
 * **Pagination:** Tasks are paginated to improve performance.
+* **Cookie Setting**: Upon successful login, users have an access bearer token set by a cookie, this shall be destroyed when the user logs out.
+This is needed when the APIs are called for updating status or deleting task in the listings page.

 ## Installation